-Angio-oedema results from a similar pathological process to that involved in urticaria, with fluid leakage and oedema occurring after inflammation of postcapillary venules.
-However, angio-oedema results from this process occurring in deeper layers of the skin below the dermis (urticaria affecting skin above the dermis).
+Angio-oedema is a local, non-inflammatory, self-limiting oedema that is circumscribed, and is a result of increased leakage of plasma from the capillaries located in the deep layers of the skin and the mucosae.
+It involves a similar pathological process to that in urticaria, with fluid leakage and oedema, and frequently co-exists.
+However, angio-oedema results from this process occurring in deeper layers of the skin below the dermis, whereas urticaria affects skin above the dermis.
 The table under 'Pathophysiology', below, illustrates the differences between angio-oedema and urticaria.

 Angio-oedema can occur with or without urticaria.
 Like urticaria, it can be acute or chronic (more than six weeks' duration) as well as allergic, hereditary or idiopathic.
-Although rarely life-threatening, chronic urticaria and angio-oedema are very troublesome and have a detrimental effect on individuals affected, comparable with severe coronary artery disease.
+Although rarely life-threatening, chronic urticaria and angio-oedema are very troublesome and have a detrimental effect on individuals affected.

 Angio-oedema and urticaria involve the same pathological process.
 Urticaria may occur alone in about 50% of cases.
-Urticaria occurs with angio-oedema in between 40% and 85% of cases, and angio-oedema without urticaria in only 10% of cases.
+Urticaria occurs with angio-oedema in around 40-85% of cases; angio-oedema without urticaria occurs in only 10% of cases.

 - Urticaria is characterised by well-defined areas of temporary, pruritic oedema of the dermis.
-These wheals have raised erythematous borders with central pallor or blanching.
+These weals have raised erythematous borders with central pallor or blanching.

 - Angio-oedema is non-pitting, subdermal oedema mainly seen around easily distensible structures (such as the periorbital area, lips, tongue, oropharynx and genitals).
 It can cause rapid pharyngeal obstruction as the swelling increases.
 Unlike urticaria, there is typically no itching of the affected skin.